abejgonzalez/zsim-smt/README.md

 ### Recommended environment:

 ZSIM builds well out of the box on Ubuntu 12.04, 14.04, and Debian 8.
 It may also build well other linux operating systems of similar support periods.
+Note: All the optional dependencies are built by `configure.sh`, thus there is no need to explicitly install them.

 ```
+Required:
 4.6 <= gcc < 6.0
 2.6 <= linux kernel <= 4.1
 python 2.7.x

-optional:
+Optional:
 2.8 <= pin <= 2.14
 scons >= 2.5
 libconfig >= 1.5